Madan6364/AI-Resume-Analyzer/README.md

-### AI Resume Analyzer (Advanced ATS Scoring)
+### AI Resume Analyzer (ATS Score System)

 #### Project Overview
-The AI Resume Analyzer is a full-stack project that analyzes a user's resume (PDF format) and generates a realistic ATS score based on skills, resume structure, and important sections such as projects, education, and experience.
+This project is an AI-based Resume Analyzer that allows users to upload a resume (PDF file) and generates an ATS score based on skills, resume structure, and important sections such as education, projects, and experience.
-This project simulates how real Applicant Tracking Systems (ATS) evaluate resumes.
+The system uses NLP techniques to extract skills and analyze resume content automatically.

 #### Features
-✔ Upload resume in PDF format
+Upload resume in PDF format
-✔ Extract text from resume automatically
+Automatic text extraction from resume
-✔ Detect technical skills using NLP
+Skill detection using NLP
-✔ Identify resume sections (skills, projects, education, experience, summary) ✔ Generate a realistic ATS score (0 – 100)
+Resume section detection (skills, projects, education, experience) ATS score generation (0–100)
-✔ Show missing skills to improve the resume
+Missing skills suggestion
-✔ User-friendly web interface
+Simple and clean web interface
-✔ FastAPI backend with NLP integration

 #### Technologies Used
 Python
 FastAPI
-NLP (spaCy)
+spaCy (NLP)
+HTML
+CSS
-HTML, CSS, JavaScript
+JavaScript
-Jinja2 Templates
-PDF text extraction
 Git & GitHub

 #### Project Structure